888 hands out special dividend, eyes acquisitions

 "Infill acquisitions are something that, if you are a company of our size in the industry, you need to get critical mass, and to buy back some of the core earnings lost to UK Point of Consumption (PoC) Tax."

-He would not say if the firm, which ended 2014 with no debt and a $163 million cash position, was close to any deals.
+He would not say if the firm, which ended 2014 with no debt and a $163 million (109 million pounds) cash position, was close to any deals.

 Britain's PoC tax came into force in December.
 It taxes profits from bets made by British-based customers, closing a loophole that had allowed companies to cut their bill by basing their operations offshore in places like Gibraltar.